PROTOCOL DETAILS

 openOrder()Create a new limit order

-openOrderWithPermit()Create order with EIP-2612 permit (2 overloads)
+openOrderWithPermit()Create an order with an EIP-2612 permit (2 overloads)

-reportFill()Report a cross-chain fill (messenger only)
+reportFill()Process a cross-chain fill report (portal only)

 View Functions